Code-Institute-Submissions/the-shamans-cat/README.md

 - [**jQuery**](https://jquery.com/) is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
 It is used by Bootstrap to reference JavaScript used by the navbar.

 - [**Git**](https://git-scm.com/) is a distributed version-control system for tracking changes in source code during software development.
+The history of this website's development can be found in the Git log on my GitHub repository.

 ### Tools used
 - [Favicon Generator](https://www.favicon-generator.org/) To generate a favicon appropriate to follow the branding of the site.